-- Group members work alongside Nicaraguan families to build a community wash station, latrines, or fuel-efficient stoves--or plant trees in the village micro-watershed
+- Group members work alongside Nicaraguan families to build a community wash station, latrines, or fuel-efficient stoves -- or plant trees

 - Trips last 1-2 weeks